-The EIT Regional Innovation Scheme (EIT RIS) was introduced in 2014 to advance the innovation performance of more countries and their regions across Europe, especially countries with moderate or modest innovation scores as defined by the European Innovation Scoreboard.
-Since its establishment, the EIT RIS, which is steered by the EIT and implemented by its Knowledge and Innovation Communities (KICs), has successfully lead to a significant expansion of EIT Community activities to more countries and regions across Europe, contributing to a pan-European spread of EIT Community engagement opportunities and networks.
+The EIT Regional Innovation Scheme (EIT RIS) was introduced in 2014 to boost the innovation performance of countries with moderate or modest innovation scores as defined by the European Innovation Scoreboard.
+The RIS is steered by the EIT and implemented through the EIT's Knowledge and Innovation Communities (KICs).
+Since its establishment, it has successfully led to a significant expansion of EIT Community activities to more countries and regions across Europe, contributing to a pan-European spread of EIT Community opportunities and networks.

 Countries eligible to take part in the EIT RIS (2021-2024):

-- EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
+- EU Member States: Bulgaria, Croatia, Czechia, Estonia, Greece, Spain, Italy, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Portugal, Romania, Slovenia, Slovakia

-- Horizon Europe Associated Countries*: Montenegro, Republic of North Macedonia, Serbia, Turkey, Ukraine.
+- Horizon Europe Associated Countries: Montenegro, North Macedonia, Serbia, Türkiye, Ukraine

 Who can participate?

-Any entity from a RIS eligible country or region can participate in EIT RIS activities.
-Through the EIT RIS, each EIT KIC will engage with local innovators – individuals such as students, researchers, entrepreneurs, as well as, organisations such as SMEs, universities, research labs, regions, NGOs and cities.
-The EIT KICs also involve the local players in education, business creation and acceleration activities, as well as innovation-driven research.
+Any entity from an RIS-eligible country or region can participate in EIT RIS activities.
+Each EIT KIC will engage with local innovation actors through the RIS.
+"Innovation actors" can be individual students, researchers, and entrepreneurs.
+They can also take the form of organisations like SMEs, universities, research labs, regional governments, NGOs, and cities.
+The EIT KICs will also involve local players in education, business creation and acceleration, and innovation-driven research.

 What are the EIT RIS objectives?

-More specifically, during the 2021-2027 period, the EIT RIS shall aim to deliver on the following objectives:
+During the 2021-2027 period, the EIT RIS will aim to deliver on the following objectives:

-- improve the innovation capacities of the local ecosystem, via capacity building activities and closer interactions between the local KT innovation actors (such as, clusters, networks, regional public authorities, Higher Education Institutions (HEIs), research organisations, Vocational Education and Training (VET) institutions, SMEs) and their activities;
+- Improve the innovation capacities of the local ecosystem via capacity building activities and closer interactions between local innovation actors (such as clusters, networks, regional public authorities, Higher Education Institutions (HEIs), research organisations, Vocational Education and Training (VET) institutions, or SMEs)

-- support the objective of attracting and facilitating the integration of potential new partners in the EIT KICs and link local innovation ecosystems to pan-European innovation ecosystems, including through the establishment of Co-Location Centres (CLCs) and RIS Hubs, as part of a “place-based” innovation approach;
+- Help attract and facilitate the integration of potential new partners into the EIT KICs and link local innovation ecosystems to pan-European innovation ecosystems, including through the establishment of Co-Location Centres (CLCs) and RIS Hubs

-- used as a bridge towards relevant Research and Innovation Smart Specialisation Strategies (RIS3s);
+- Act as a bridge towards relevant Research and Innovation Smart Specialisation Strategies (RIS3s)

 How is the EIT RIS implemented?

 The EIT RIS is an integral part of all the EIT KICs’ activities.
-The EIT KICs have a certain degree of flexibility in designing their own EIT RIS activities, in line with their multi-annual strategies and priorities, provided that the activities contribute towards achieving the EIT’s objectives and deliver the desired tangible deliverables and impact, especially in terms of widening participation in the EIT KICs.
+The EIT KICs have a degree of flexibility in designing their own RIS activities (in line with their multi-annual strategies and priorities) provided that the activities contribute towards achieving the EIT’s objectives in an impactful way.

-All EIT KICs undertake a “place-based” innovation approach and engage local organisations to serve as EIT Hubs in EIT RIS countries and regions.
-Local organisations are selected through an open competitive selection process, and are designated to function as an EIT Hub for a specific EIT Knowledge and Innovation Community.
-The primary roles of the EIT RIS Hub are to ensure the visibility of the EIT Community and raise awareness of activities and cooperation opportunities for local players representing education, business and research areas, as well as, attracting and facilitating the engagement of new participants in EIT KIC activities.
-EIT RIS Hubs also liaise with the relevant national, regional and local authorities and facilitate the sharing of EIT Innovation Community expertise with them.
+All EIT KICs use a “place-based” innovation approach and engage local organisations to serve as EIT Hubs in EIT RIS countries and regions.
+Local organisations are selected through an open competition and are designated to function as an EIT Hub for a specific EIT KIC.
+The primary role of the EIT RIS Hubs are to make the EIT Community more visible and raise awareness of its activities and cooperation opportunities for local players in education, business, and research.
+They also attract and facilitate the engagement of new participants in EIT KIC activities.
+EIT RIS Hubs can liaise with relevant national, regional, and local authorities and facilitate the sharing of EIT Community expertise with them.
 To date there are more than 90 EIT Hubs in 18 EIT RIS countries representing EIT KICs.